 Beyond Phase 2 Frequently Asked Questions

 We appreciate the positive response we’ve received about updating the Worship Center.
 Thank you!
 As we go through this process, we want to create a forum to answer your questions.
 Here are a few of the questions we’ve been asked thus far.
-If you have other questions, please email our EFCC Elder Board Vice Chair, Zack Swinscoe.
+If you have other questions, please email our EFCC Elder Board Chairman, Zack Swinscoe.

 To find out more about Beyond Phase 2, visit www.efcc.org/beyond.

 What new features will be included in the Worship Center refresh?

 We’re excited that we’ll be moving the Family Room downstairs!
 Right now, families with crying babies or wiggly toddlers need to take their strollers and baby bags upstairs to the Family Room, which is also shared with other ministries.
 Having a designated Family Room that’s adjacent to the sanctuary is convenient for young families and lets them know they are welcome.

 Our goal is to create a warm, inviting environment for visitors and regular attenders.
 To do this, we’re enlarging the awnings out front to make the entrance to the Worship Center obvious, but also to provide a place for people to connect.
 We’re also opening up our foyer so there’s more room for people to mingle, catch up and meet new people.